 If you’ve been charged with a first-time DUI in Michigan, securing skilled legal representation is critical.
-At Michigan Defense Law, our experienced Oakland County DUI lawyers understand the challenges you’re facing and are committed to helping you achieve the best possible outcome.
+At Michigan Defense Law, our seasoned Oakland County DUI lawyers understand the full scope of challenges you face, and are committed to helping you achieve the best possible outcome.
 We serve clients throughout Oakland County, offering personalized guidance and aggressive defense strategies tailored to your case.
-Don’t face these charges alone—call us today at (248) 451-2200 for a free consultation and take the first step toward protecting your future.
+Don’t face these charges alone.
+Call us today at (248) 451-2200 for a free consultation and take the first step toward protecting your future.

 Michigan’s DUI Laws and What They Mean for You